pongasoft/re-mock/docs/Documentation.md

 ```

 > ### Note
-> `bounce` runs the event loop without playing the transport whereas `bouncePlay` start and stop the transport
+> `bounce` runs the event loop while playing the transport.
+If this is not desired, simply call `tester.disableTransport()` before.

 #### NotePlayerTester